VikasKare4480/Python-Codes/README.md

 <h1>

-  Here are the practice codes of python for Machine Learnin and Data Science
+  Here are the practice codes of python for Machine Leaning and Data Science

 </h1>